 - Finance should back the program’s impact on the bottom line, its verifiable ROI, and its ability to increase sales and marketing efficiency.

-- IT should sign off on the loyalty program’s data security and its ability to integration with the company’s existing tech stack.
+- IT should sign off on the loyalty program’s data security and its ability to integrate with the company’s existing tech stack.

 - The CEO or C-suite should endorse the program and its long-term benefit to the company.